 One of my favorite officiants, Annemarie Juhlian, led yet another amazing ceremony.
 Honestly, she is the best: her writing, her presentation, and her passion is second to none.
 And the best part?
-She made the ceremony come to life with Nathan & Rosanna’s personality and style!
+She made the ceremony come to life with Nathan & Rosanna’s personalities and style!
 It is always fun to watch her perform.

 As for the reception, there were so many fun presentations and moments that guests will remember fondly.
-The RSVP Spotlight was a nice touch, as was the advice given by the Longest Married Couple to our the newlyweds.
+The RSVP Spotlight was a nice touch, as was the advice given by the Longest Married Couple to our newlyweds.
 And how could one forget Angela’s Matron of Honor toast, complete with cue cards?
 One of the most genuine, creative, and humorous toasts I have seen in a while.